tim-janik/beast/README.md

 `Guile-1.8`, `Ogg/Vorbis` and `libflac` are required.
 Support for MP3 files is optional and requires `libmad` (MPEG audio decoder library) when compiling Beast.
+Compilation requires `g++-4.9` or later and a recent Linux distribution like Ubuntu-14.04.

 # INSTALLATION